 Pink Mohawk Zoanthids

+This frag is WYSIWYG.
 Pink Mohawk Zoas are the perfect addition to any zoa garden!
 The Pink Mohawk Zoas have a pink base color with a gold mouth, this cultivar has a darker center with bright, metallic, pink sparkles and pink lashes.
-This frag is WYSIWYG with 3 polyps.
 Zoas are very popular with both beginner hobbyists and rare coral collectors tracking down the uncommon color morphs.

 In terms of care, both Zoanthids and Palythoa are fairly easy to keep.
 They tolerate a wide range of lighting intensities and water conditions.
 Once settled in, zoas multiply quickly.
 Zoanthids are unique due to how they incorporate sand and other small pieces of material into their tissue to help create their structure.
 In the wild, Zoanthids often occupy fringe environments (intertidal, back reef, other shallow areas, over dead corals), making them quite a hardy choice for the reef aquarist.